 - The key challenges of the intersection of AI and API governance

-- Tools and techniques to for building AI-drive API governance
+- Tools and techniques to for building AI-driven API governance

 Why AI governance matters for API professionals

 We’ve seen a rapid expansion of API usage in recent years, as APIs have proliferated across multiple teams and products.
-And, as we get more APIs out there, governance complexity scales with each new API endpoint.
+Governance complexity scales with each new API endpoint.

-Most of us are also now using AI, whether to build APIs or within APIs themselves.
+Most of us are now using AI, whether to build APIs or within APIs themselves.
 Adding AI into the mix introduces additional data processing and decision layers, so you need proper oversight to prevent misconfigurations, security gaps and so on.
+This makes AI governance relevant to your compliance leaders, as well as your platform teams.

 Ramping the complexity up further is the growing use of AI in the APIs themselves, amplifying the need for more robust governance as AI logic becomes embedded in API workflows.
-AI endpoints enable dynamic decision making and personalization, which is awesome – as we’re seeing with many of the new apps coming through this AI wave.
-However, it also leads to a bias and data quality issue that can creep up, becoming even more pronounced when there isn’t strong governance in place.
-This means the regulatory spotlight intensifies on AI driven endpoints as adoption grows.
+AI endpoints enable dynamic decision-making and personalization, which is awesome – as we’re seeing with many of the new apps coming through this AI wave.
+However, it can also lead to creeping bias and data quality issues, which become more pronounced without strong governance in place.
+This means the regulatory spotlight intensifies on AI-driven endpoints as adoption grows.

 Let’s dive deeper into the challenges we’ve mentioned above.